• Home

 Heading out?
 Great choice, though be sure to read my full Spring Creek Falls hiking guide beforehand!

 Like the river that runs through it, Mossman Gorge is an equally majestic nature hit.
-It offers a leisurely 4k trail through the rainforest where there’s a number of fresh-water pools for you to cool off in, as well as some insane trees and fauna to spot.
+It offers a leisurely 4k trail through the rainforest where there’s a number of gorgeous fresh-water pools to cool off in (I think they’re the best I’ve seen in FNQ), as well as some impressive trees and fauna to spot.

-The Baral Marrjanga track, accessible via the Mossman Gorge Centre is run by the region’s traditional owners.
-As this section of the Daintree Rainforest is closest to Port Douglas & Cairns, it’s usually busier than some of the other hikes so it’s best to set out early in the high season.
+The Baral Marrjanga track is accessible via the Mossman Gorge Centre which is run by the region’s traditional owners.
+As this section of the Daintree Rainforest is closest to Port Douglas & Cairns, it’s usually busier than some of the other hikes so don’t expect to have it all to yourself, but there’s plenty of space to share.

 To find out more about this hike, check out my article.